n1md7-th/discord-bot/README.md

 ### Grammarly Bot

-It has typo checking capabilities.
+It has typo-checking capabilities.
 It leverages the [GPT-4o-mini](https://openai.com) model to provide suggestions for typos in the messages sent by users.

 Just add an emoji 'Open book' to your message and the bot will respond with suggestions for typos.